Saison Foundation First Nations Artist Exchange

 In addition to our Saison Foundation Exchange, we are also partnering with Grunt Gallery to offer the Blue Cabin Exchange residency in Canada.
 This residency provides artists with the opportunity to live and work in the unceded lands and waters of the xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

-If you are interested in learning more about the Canadian Blue Cabin Exchange and how to apply, please visit https://footscrayarts.com/blue-cabin/.
-Please note artist/s can apply for both residencies but need to indicate their preference.
+If you are interested in learning more about the Canadian Blue Cabin Exchange, please visit https://footscrayarts.com/blue-cabin/.

 Frequently Asked Questions